Shell to Offload Gas Bunker Barge to Pan Ocean

 Tuesday June 8, 2021

 Bunker barge sold to South Korean company.
-File Image / Pixabay.
+File Image / Pixabay

-The liquified natural gas (LNG) bunker barge Cardissa, which is owned and operated by oil major Shell, has been sold to the South Korean shipping company, Pan Ocean.
+The liquefied natural gas (LNG) bunker barge Cardissa, which is owned and operated by oil major Shell, has been sold to the South Korean shipping company, Pan Ocean.

 According to the maritime news provider Tradewinds, a sale and leaseback deal has been agreed between Shell and the Korean firm.